vbetsch/mastermind/docs/design-patterns.md

 snapshot of the state of the session and save it in a history.
 When I need to resume a game, the capture will be retrieved from the history and restored to the exact state it was in.

+>Note : The Factory design pattern is also used by python libraries